jakglewis/DSRCompTwo/1.Data_cleaning/README.md

 The dataset is from two sources:

-the r/worldnews Reddit - the top 25 headlines ranked by upvotes Yahoo Finance
+* the worldnews Reddit - the top 25 headlines ranked by upvotes
+* Yahoo Finance

 ### Run Model